 Overall Ms B and I enjoyed this exhibition very much.
 It’s just that after all the hype in the media, we had expected to see more of the most famous masterworks, especially more of those from the pop art era, and less art from artists we had not heard of or only vaguely so.
 It was definitely worth the visit.
 Fondation Louis Vuitton always is, of course.

 More art exhibitions?
-Try Ai Weiwei at the Royal Academy of Art, Picasso at the National Portrait Gallery, or Calder at the Tate.
+Try Ai Weiwei at the Royal Academy of Art, Picasso at the National Portrait Gallery, and Leonardo at the National Gallery.
 Or perhaps some inspiration for your next trip?
 Fine dining at the North Pole, a camel ride through the Sahara, skiing in Dubai, and a coastal walk in Sydney.